Home / Local Stories / Buzz: Community News / The Dragon is Back! Philadelphia Chinese Lantern Festival Returns to Franklin Square

 The Dragon is Back!
 Philadelphia Chinese Lantern Festival Returns to Franklin Square

-Immerse yourself in this breathtaking Chinese tradition from June 21 through August 14!
+Immerse yourself in this breathtaking Chinese tradition from June 20 through August 18!

+Celebrate the Year of the Dragon in Franklin Square!
 The Philadelphia Chinese Lantern Festival in Franklin Square is a celebration of light and culture featuring silk-wrapped steel-framed sculptures lighting up the night sky.
 The sculptures are larger than life and include archways, pop-culture references, mechanical sculptures, and more all done in brilliant colors.

 dragon chinese lantern festival